-3.6.3 Wood heaters
+3.4.5 Wood heaters

-For wood heaters, the COP_A (assumed operating efficiency as set out in Equation 14) is based on published efficiency rating values as compiled by the Australian Home Heating Association when tested in accordance with AS/NZS4012.
-Wood heaters shall be classified into 3 types as follows:
+For wood heaters, the COPA (assumed operating efficiency as set out in Equation 14) is based on published efficiency rating values as compiled by the Australian Home Heating Association when tested in accordance with AS/NZS4012.
+Wood heaters shall be classified into 3 types:

-- radiant wood heaters (no fan or electrical connection) - fan-assisted wood heaters these systems are assumed to have ancillary electrical consumption as specified in Table 15 (fans for any other non-ducted system type) - ducted wood heaters these systems are assumed to have ancillary electrical consumption as specified in Table 15 (fans for any other ducted system type) plus overall duct losses as specified in Table 14.
+- closed combustion wood heaters: - $\circ$ radiant, no fan - radiant with fan these systems are assumed to have ancillary electrical consumption as specified in Table 15 (fans for any other non-ducted system type) - ducted wood heaters these systems are assumed to have ancillary electrical consumption as specified in Table 15 (fans for any other ducted system type) plus overall duct losses as specified in Table 14. - Open fireplaces are excluded from new homes NatHERS Whole of Home